box/box-windows-sdk-v2/docs/authentication.md

 var boxCCG = new BoxCCGAuth(boxConfig);
 ```

-There are two ways to create an admin client, first one used explicit admin token:
+There are two ways to create an admin client, the first one uses explicit admin token:
 ```c#
 var adminToken = await boxCCG.AdminTokenAsync(); //valid for 60 minutes so should be cached and re-used IBoxClient adminClient = boxCCG.AdminClient(adminToken);